sergijoan22/notes/notes/Google Cloud.md

 Each trigger in a window fires a pane, and there can be many panes within a window.
 Data affected by a trigger become a pane, and the aggregation is done at pane level.
 A pane can be defined between two modes: Accumulate mode to use also the data from previous panes in the window or discard mode to only use the data from that pane.

+### Dataflow prime

+Dataflow Prime version with upgraded capacities:

+- Vertical autoscaling of the workers memory
+- Right fitting: Different workers pools created with different capacities, the most appropriate being used in each transformation.
+Only needed pools have workers with GPU.
+Combined with horizontal and vertical autoscaling within each pole, best performance and adjusted cost.

+New pricing model.
+In regular Dataflow, independent charges for resources use like CPU, memory or data processed.
+Now, all compute resources are grouped in DCU (Data Compute Units), and the charge is based on the amount of DCU used.
+One DCU is equivalent to a job running one hour with 1 vCPU and 4 GB.
+Other resources, like snapshots, GPUs or persistent disk are still charges the same way, individually.

+Same code used than in regular Dataflow and compatible with Streaming Engine and Dataflow Shuffle.

 ### Set up

 There are input and output process for different outside connections, like BigQuery or Cloud Storage.